DataManagementLab/ThesisPortal/README.md

 #### 1.1.
 Node / npm

 Install [nodejs](https://nodejs.org/) version 16 or higher.
+LTS is recommended.
-LTS is recommended You can use [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) to simplify the process of installing nodejs
+You can use [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) to simplify the process of installing nodejs

 ### 1.2.
 Database: SurrealDB